zygyz/romp/README.md

 ### Install ROMP

-By default, we use `spack` to manage the installation of ROMP and related packages.
-This should be the default way of installing ROMP.
-Installation using CMake 'manually' is described in a separate section.

 #### Install ROMP using Spack
-Currently installing ROMP using spack is not maintained.
+##### Currently installing ROMP using spack is not maintained.
 Please install ROMP using CMake.
 But please follow the steps to install environment module etc.

 1. Install `spack`
 * Checkout my forked branch of `spack`.
 It contains changes to package.py for `llvm-openmp`, `dyninst`, and